STEFAN KLIEWER – INTERIM DIRECTOR, Counsellor

 I believe that each person is created with a purpose but that in the midst of life’s twists and turns it is not always easy to grasp hold of this understanding and put it into practice.
-My approach to helping in a counselling setting includes hearing your story with openness and curiosity, with the intention of listening for what has been lost that you are longing to regain.
+My approach to helping in a counselling setting includes hearing your story with openness and curiosity.
 In partnership with you, I strive to re-frame your experience in order to search for a way to help you get back on track in doing what you have been created for!
+To achieve this I use a combination of Cognitive Behaviour Therapy (CBT), Attachment Theory, Person Centered Theory and more recently, Eye Movement Desensitization Reprocessing (EMDR).
+For couples my work is informed by John and Julie Gottman.

 What You Can Expect*

-In a counselling session you can expect that I will listen to you with a non-judgmental attitude.
+You can expect that I will listen to you with a non-judgmental attitude.
 I work hard at providing an environment where you feel safe, respected, and cared for.
-I believe strongly in coming along side you in your struggles by empathizing with your experiences.
-Once a relationship has been formed you can expect that I will challenge you to consider new approaches to help you cope more effectively with the unexpected aspects of life.
+I believe strongly in coming along side you in your struggles by empathizing with your emotions and validating your responses.
+Once we have formed a relationship, you can expect that I will challenge you to consider new approaches to help you cope more effectively with the unexpected aspects of life.

 I believe that we have been created to be in relationship with one another and this topic is one of my passions.
 As social beings, it is a natural and healthy part of life to have many different types of relationships.
-Unfortunately it is also normal for relationships to bring a certain amount of pain with them and this pain sometimes has a deep and long lasting impact.
+It is also normal for relationships to bring a certain amount of pain with them, and this pain can have a deep and long lasting impact.
 Whether you are coming to me for relationship counselling or not, you can expect that I will inquire about the healthy and unhealthy relationships that you have had in your past and the way that these have shaped the person that you are today!

 I completed my Masters of Arts in Counselling, at Providence Seminary in 2015, and I am currently a professional member of the Canadian Counselling and Psychotherapy Association.
-I have also completed the ASSIST training course in 2012 and a refresher in 2014.
-Recently I completed my EMDR basic training and am excited to be able to bring this approach into my work.
+I have also completed the Applied Suicide Intervention Skills Training (ASIST) course in 2012, (Refreshers in 2014, and 2021), and the Gottman Approach Level 1 and 2 in 2018.
+In 2019 I completed the EMDR basic training program and am excited to be able to integrate this approach with my work.

 In the process of completing my education I worked as a support worker with youth and adults who had developmental and/or learning disabilities.
 After graduation I spent two years at Canadian Paraplegic Association working with individuals and families who had experienced loss as a result of a spinal cord injury.
-As a part of my work there I attended numerous training opportunities which included trauma and loss, mindfulness practice, and a variety of sessions as a part of the American Counselling Association conference in Montreal in 2016.
+I am currently a member of the Canadian Counselling and Psychotherapy Association.

 ASHLEY KLASSEN – DIRECTOR (CURRENTLY ON MATERNITY LEAVE)